 |MIN 5095||Telling and Celebrating the Story||3|

-- Bachelor degree from a regionally accredited institution
+- Official Bachelor’s Degree transcripts from a regionally accredited institution

 - Cumulative 3.0 GPA (Students with a GPA of 2.68 – 2.99 will be admitted under a provisional acceptance.
 Students with a GPA below 2.68 will be submitted to the Graduate Committee for review)